wagenaartje/stocks.js/README.md

 Vantage.
 * `REQ interval`, the interval of the data points you want to retrieve.
 Choose from any of the following intervals: '1min', '5min', '15min', '30min', '60min', 'daily', 'weekly' and 'monthly'.
-Any interval shorter than daily will only fetch the data points of the current day.
+Intervals 1min-60min typically span back to the past 10 to 15 active trading days.
+Intervals daily-monthly span up to 20 years.
 * `amount`, the amount of data points to fetch.
 If not specified, will return all possible data points up to a maximum twenty years ago.
 * `start & end`, the start and end dates from which to get data from in between.